Purdue Summer SURF Program

 - Develop their knowledge of the research process and tools used by professional researchers

-- Help students connect their summer experience with their future goals, including post-graduate education
+- Help students connect their summer experience with their future goals, with particular focus on post-graduate education

 SURF students participate in research activities on campus full-time for 11 weeks.
 During the summer, undergraduate students conduct research, attend weekly professional development seminars, participate in a research poster symposium, and build their research network.
 Through these activities, the program aims to stimulate their interest in advanced education and research careers.